silversaddle/Getting-and-Cleaning-Data-Course-Project/README.md

 This document describes the code inside `run_analysis.R`.

-The code is splitted (by comments) in some sections:
+The code is performs the following:

 * Download the Data
 * Unzip DataSet to /data directory
 * Load Packages
 * Set file Path
-* Create DataTables
+* Read Data files
 * Manipulating data
 * Writing final data to CSV